microtrain/bootcamp/01-DevEnvironment/07-Git.md

 xclip -sel clip < ~/.ssh/id_rsa.pub
 ```

 Log into your GitHub account and find _Settings_ in the top right corner under your avatar.
 Then click on SSH and GPG Keys in the left hand navigation and click the green **New SSH Key** button.
-Enter a title, this should be somthing that identifies your machine (I usally use the machine name) and paste the SSH key into the key field.
+Enter a title, this should be something that identifies your machine (I usually use the machine name) and paste the SSH key into the key field.

 ![Add Your SSH Key](/img/git/account.png)